Key Takeaways

 The São Roque Church survived the 1755 earthquake.
 For this reason, the church and residence were given to the Santa Casa da Misericordia charity.

-The church, dating back to the 16th century, catches the attention of everyone passing by.
+The church, dating back to the 16th century, catches everyone’s attention as they pass by.
 It is one of the most beautiful churches in Lisbon.
 There is also a museum to explore.

 Planning On Going To Lisbon?